Treat your water if it has high levels of contaminants.

 Anion exchange

-Anion exchange is typically installed as a whole house system (POE).
+Anion exchange is typically installed as a whole house system (POET).
 Anion exchange is a treatment like water softening but uses a different media that exchanges the contaminant for another anion (negatively charged ion), typically chloride.

 Anion exchange units are typically used to lower levels of nitrate but can also lower levels of uranium, sulfate and fluoride.
 Anion exchange can be used to treat chloride, but this is typically not recommended.